Young Love (1956 song): Tab Hunter version

-The recording by American actor and singer Tab Hunter was released by Dot Records as catalog number 15533.
+Background

+In December 1956, American actor Tab Hunter recorded a cover version of "Young Love" as his debut single.
+It was released through Dot Records on December 25, 1956.
+Randy Wood, president of Dot Records, believed that Sonny James's cover would do well on the country charts and that a pop version could further broaden the song's appeal.
+Wood approached Hunter who, despite limited vocal experience, liked the song and agreed to record it.

+Chart performance

 It first reached the Billboard charts on January 19, 1957.
 It peaked at No. 1 on the following charts: the Disk Jockey chart, the Best Seller chart, the Juke Box chart, and the composite chart of the top 100 songs.
 This version stayed No. 1 for a full six weeks and became a gold record.
 Billboard ranked this version as the No. 4 song for 1957.
 The success of this record led Warner Bros., where Hunter was a contract player, to form Warner Bros.
 Records.

+Critical reception

+A staff writer for Cashbox described Hunter's cover as "impressive", specifically praising his baritone voice.

+Live performances

+On February 2, 1957, Hunter performed the song on The Perry Como Show.

+Legacy

+The song's success prompted the creation of Warner Records.